renzofbn/portfolio/src/pages/posts/htdf.md

 ### Stub

-Write the basic structure of the function: its name, parameters, and return type.
-This is your starting point or “skeleton” for the function.
+Now, write the basic structure of the function: its name, parameters, and return type. **This is your starting point or “skeleton” for the function.**

-**Example:**
+*Example:*

 ```python
 def roman_to_arabic(r: str) -> int:
     return 0
 ```

-Here, you define the function `roman_to_arabic` that takes a string `r` and returns an integer.
-The return value `0` is a placeholder.
+Here, you define the function `roman_to_arabic` that takes a string `r` and returns an integer `0`.

 ---

 ## Examples

-Establish the expected behavior of your function by writing simple examples or tests.
-This step helps you define different cases and ensures you have a clear goal before coding.
+Before writing any actual code, we have to sstablish the expected behavior of your function by writing simple examples or tests.
+This step helps you define different cases and **ensures you have a clear goal before coding**.

-**Example:**
+*Example:*

 ```python
 if roman_to_arabic("VI") == 6: